Tina Weston - Senior Accredited Counsellor and Approved Supervisor

 I do not presently see couples or families for therapy, nor persons under 18 years of age.

-I do not take students who are on counselling courses as clients at the moment, but I do supervise students as well as qualified practitioners.
-Please see my supervision page for more details.
+I do not take students who are on counselling courses as clients at the moment.

 I have a comfortable air-conditioned office in which to meet clients, close to M5 J6, and which has off-street parking adjacent.
 See my website (link at the top of this page) for a photograph of the peaceful environment where we would be working together.